core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdAdaptivePolicyAclsRules1.md

 `func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) HasDstPort() bool`

 HasDstPort returns a boolean if a field has been set.

+### GetLog

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) GetLog() bool`

+GetLog returns the Log field if non-nil, zero value otherwise.

+### GetLogOk

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) GetLogOk() (*bool, bool)`

+GetLogOk returns a tuple with the Log field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLog

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) SetLog(v bool)`

+SetLog sets Log field to given value.

+### HasLog

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) HasLog() bool`

+HasLog returns a boolean if a field has been set.

+### GetTcpEstablished

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) GetTcpEstablished() bool`

+GetTcpEstablished returns the TcpEstablished field if non-nil, zero value otherwise.

+### GetTcpEstablishedOk

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) GetTcpEstablishedOk() (*bool, bool)`

+GetTcpEstablishedOk returns a tuple with the TcpEstablished field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTcpEstablished

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) SetTcpEstablished(v bool)`

+SetTcpEstablished sets TcpEstablished field to given value.

+### HasTcpEstablished

+`func (o *OrganizationsOrganizationIdAdaptivePolicyAclsRules1) HasTcpEstablished() bool`

+HasTcpEstablished returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)